juliustheodor/long-term-volatility-news/README.md

 The different datasets needed can be found here:
 * Bloomberg Forecasts for macroeconomic announcements: Bloomberg Terminal (Median Forecast, Actual Release, Release Date)
-* High-frequency Return Data from Tick Data for S&P500 E-mini futures, S&P500 and the EuroStoxx 50.
+* High-frequency Return Data from Tick Data for S&P500 E-mini futures, S&P500 and the EuroStoxx 50 (obtained using TickWrite 7 Data Management Software)
     * e_miniESfront_07_15_2022_07_03.csv to be saved as SPmini830.dta
     * e_miniESfront_08_45_2022_07_04.csv to be saved as SPmini10.dta
     * SP500_index_1983_2021.csv to be saved as SP.dta